cause-net-s-off/old_rsschool-cv/cv.md

     * tg: causenetsoff
     * discord: somebody#6576

+## Briefly About Myself:
 I am an automation engineer for 10 years, my job is related to industrial equipment.
-I write algorithms for controllers (Step7), set up various types of equipment.
+My duties at work are: writting algorithms for controllers (Step7), setting up various types of equipment.
+I also have extensive experience in motion design, visual effects compositing, video editing and image processing.

-I have been interested in IT for a long time and want to change the field of activity.
+IT has been my area of interest for a long time and want to change the field of activity.
 I like front end and want to make it my profession.

-I have some knowledge and basic programming skills in languages such as C++, Java script, dabbled a bit in html.
+## Skills:
+    * C++ Basics
+    * Java Script Basics
+    * Git/GitHub Basics
+    * VS Code
+    * Adobe Suite Strong skills (After Effects, Photoshop, Premiere Pro, Lightroom)
+    * Nuke

-### My recent JS code (calculating the sum of all elements of an array without limiting their values)
+### My recent JS code:
+*Calculating the sum of all elements of an array without limiting their values*
 ```javascript
 // elements of arr could be a strings
 const sum = (arr) => {